atomist/automation-client/README.md

 ```

+## Dashboard (experimental)

+The `automation-client` serves up a simple dashboard and GraphQL browser to explore data and author queries.
+When
+client is running head over to `http://localhost:2866/` or `http://localhost:2866/graphql`.

-## REST APIs provided by the automation-client
+## REST APIs

 When starting up the `automation-client` exposes a couple of endpoints that can be accessed via HTTP.